 Idaho implemented its Medicaid program in July 1966, one year after the program was authorized at the federal level.

 The Idaho Department of Health & Welfare oversees the Idaho Medicaid program.
-A department publication details three Medicaid benefit plans: a Basic Plan to provide medical services for low-income children and working-age adults; an Enhanced Plan that provides medical services, developmental disability services, enhanced mental health coverage, and long-term care services for individuals with special needs; and a Coordinated Plan that provides medical services to individuals who are dually eligible for Medicare and Medicaid.
+A department webpage details three Medicaid benefit plans for adults: a Basic Plan to provide medical services for low-income working-age adults; an Enhanced Plan that provides medical services, developmental disability services, enhanced mental health coverage, and long-term care services for individuals with special needs; and a Coordinated Plan that provides medical services to individuals who are dually eligible for Medicare and Medicaid.

 Despite the fact that Idaho did not expand Medicaid under the ACA until 2020, total enrollment grew by more than 57,000 between the end of 2013 and the end of 2017.
 In every state, there were people who were eligible for Medicaid based on pre-2014 income requirements.
 The extensive outreach and enrollment activities conducted by the exchanges have boosted Medicaid enrollment nationwide, even in states that didn’t expand Medicaid to non-disabled adults without dependents.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.